fluffy/blinky/README.md

 * RTC clock and battery
 * do SMPT LTC time codes on sync in / out

-* could we add QR code to video
+* could we add flash video and flash detect